 Gillnets were implicated in the death of a right whale off the Kamchatka Peninsula (Russia) in October of 1989 (Kornev 1994).
-No other incidental takes of right whales are known to have occurred in the North Pacific.
+No other incidental takes of right whales are known to have occurred in the North Pacific, although one photograph from the catalog shows potential fishing gear entanglement (Amy Kennedy, pers comm.
+21 September 2011).
 Vessel collisions are considered the primary source of human-caused mortality of right whales in the Atlantic (Cole et al. 2005).
 Any mortality incidental to commercial fisheries would be considered significant.
 Entanglement in fishing gear, including lobster pot and sink gillnet gear, is a significant source of mortality for the North Atlantic right whale stock (Waring et al. 2004).
 An analysis of right whale photographs to estimate entanglement rate from scarring data is currently under way.